pagkly/Zed/Investopedia3/Green Monday.md

 ## Green Monday vs. Black Friday

-There is no shortage of catchphrases for the major retail shopping days that occur near the winter holidays.
-[Black Friday](https://www.investopedia.com/terms/b/blackfriday.asp) describes the Friday after Thanksgiving when many people start their holiday shopping.
+There is no shortage of catchphrases for the major retail shopping days that occur near the winter holidays. [[Black Friday]](https://www.investopedia.com/terms/b/blackfriday.asp) describes the Friday after Thanksgiving when many people start their holiday shopping.
 Most people are off of work and are eager to spend money they've saved all year.
 Retailers capitalize on the busiest shopping day by offering special sales.
 Traditionally, sales were exclusive to the Friday after Thanksgiving.

-Now some [large retailers](https://www.investopedia.com/articles/markets/122415/worlds-top-10-retailers-wmt-cost.asp) offer sales before Thanksgiving and for several days thereafter including [Small Business Saturday](https://www.investopedia.com/small-business-saturday-5085723).
+Now some [[large retailers]](https://www.investopedia.com/articles/markets/122415/worlds-top-10-retailers-wmt-cost.asp) offer sales before Thanksgiving and for several days thereafter including [[Small Business Saturday]](https://www.investopedia.com/small-business-saturday-5085723).
 Some are even attracting customers on Thanksgiving night with the chance to get Black Friday deals early.
 To gain consumer interest in an increasingly competitive landscape, most retailers advertise their sales before the event, luring shoppers to visit their establishments for deeply-discounted sales and giveaways.

 Black Friday has become a festive event in some places, with retailers offering gifts and prizes in a party-like atmosphere.